run-ai/docs/docs/admin/admin-ui-setup/templates.md

 # Templates

 A template is a pre-set configuration that is used help quickly configure assets in the system.
+Using a template allow you to submit a workload based on template which has aggregated all relevant building blocks for your workload.

-## Creating Tempplates
+## Creating Templates

 To create a template: